AjayCheryala/SQL-Case-Study-on-Credit-Card-Transactions/README.md

-# SQL-Case-Study-on-Credit-Card-Transactions

-The SQL case study on credit card transactions focuses on analyzing and extracting insights from a dataset containing credit card transaction records.
-The dataset used in this case study consists of credit card transactions recorded over a specific period (Oct, 2013 - May, 2015).
-Each transaction record typically includes information such as City, Date, Card Type, Exp Type, Gender and Amount.
+# SQL Case Study on Credit Card Transactions

+## Overview

-The case study covers several key aspects of credit card transaction analysis, throughout the case study, SQL queries will be designed and executed to address specific analytical objectives.
+This SQL case study analyzes a dataset of credit card transactions spanning from October 2013 to May 2015.
+The dataset includes transaction records with details like City, Date, Card Type, Expense Type, Gender, and Amount.
+Throughout the case study, SQL queries are designed and executed to achieve specific analytical objectives.

-### These queries will leverage various SQL functions, such as
+## Key SQL Functions Utilized

-• Aggregate functions - SUM, COUNT, MIN, MAX
+- Aggregate functions: SUM, COUNT, MIN, MAX

-• Cast
+- Cast

-• Round
+- Round

-• Window functions – SUM(), RANK (), DENSE_RANK (), ROW_NUMBER ()

-• Sub queries
+- Window functions: SUM(), RANK(), DENSE_RANK(), ROW_NUMBER()
+- Subqueries

-• Date functions
+- Date functions

-• Multi-Tables Joins
+- Multi-Table Joins

-• Concatenate
+- Concatenate

-• CASE WHEN statement
+- CASE WHEN statement

-• Where clause
+- WHERE clause

-• Common Table Expression (CTE)
+- Common Table Expression (CTE)

 ## SQL Challenge Questions

+1. **Top 5 Cities with Highest Spends**
-1. write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends
+   - Print the top 5 cities with the highest spends and their percentage contribution to total credit card spends.

+2. **Highest Spend Month by Card Type**
-2. write a query to print highest spend month and amount spent in that month for each card type
+   - Identify the highest spending month and the amount spent for each card type.

+3. **Transaction Details at $1,000,000 Spends**
-3. write a query to print the transaction details (all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends (We should have 4 rows in the o/p one for each card type)
+   - Retrieve transaction details (all columns) for each card type when cumulative spends reach $1,000,000.

+4. **City with Lowest Percentage Spend for Gold Card**
-4. write a query to find city which had lowest percentage spend for gold card type
+   - Find the city with the lowest percentage spend for gold card transactions.

-5. write a query to print 3 columns: city, highest_expense_type, lowest_expense_type (example format: Delhi, bills, Fuel)
+5. **City with Highest and Lowest Expense Types**
+   - List cities alongside their highest and lowest expense types (e.g., Delhi, bills, Fuel).

+6. **Percentage Contribution of Spends by Females**
-6. write a query to find percentage contribution of spends by females for each expense type
+   - Calculate the percentage contribution of spends by females for each expense type.

+7. **Highest Month-over-Month Growth in Jan-2014**
-7. which card and expense type combination saw highest month over month growth in Jan-2014
+   - Identify the card and expense type combination that saw the highest month-over-month growth in January 2014.

+8. **City with Highest Spend-to-Transaction Ratio on Weekends**
-8. during weekends which city has highest total spend to total no of transactions ratio
+   - Determine which city had the highest total spend-to-transaction ratio during weekends.

+9. **City with Least Days to 500th Transaction**
-9. which city took least number of days to reach its 500th transaction after first transaction in that city
+   - Find the city that took the least number of days to reach its 500th transaction after the first transaction.

+## SQL Functions and Techniques

+This case study demonstrates the use of various SQL functions and techniques to analyze and derive insights from credit card transaction data.
+Each query addresses specific analytical challenges to enhance understanding and decision-making based on the data.